SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04.2-add-americas-bp-dependants/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

-1. Can you think of how this process would be different if one of the instance required OAuth 2.0 authentication?
+1. Can you think of how this process would be different if one of the instances required OAuth 2.0 authentication?
 Where would we store the credentials?
 How will we get a new token?
 2. Given that the process carried out to call the instances is very similar, it is possible that we could create a single local integration process to handle it.
 How could we achieve that?

 ## Next